DSJAS/DSJAS/docs/FAQ.md

 This documentation details all that and much more.
 We can't even scratch the surface in a short FAQ paragraph, so I'll just refer you to the theme folder in the GitHub docs. *Happy building :)*

+## Why are there so many unverified commits?

+Unfortunately, my old signing key for GitHub expired when my email address changed on GitHub.
+This caused all commits before I started using my new signature key to become unverified.

+This is nothing to worry about.
+If the key were still valid, all these commits would be perfectly fine and verified.
+But, in the future, to verify commits, the new key **must** be used.

 ---

 *Got an FAQ you want added?
 Submit them to us by GitHub PRs or Issues* *Thanks, and happy scambaiting!*